 This may cause you to increase your stake sizing with the next bet, because you think it will now definitely be a winner.
 Actually, the underlying assumption is completely false.
 When this bet turns out to be a loser (because losing streaks can happen to even the best tipsters), you destroyed your bank.
 Oops.
 So never ever do this, not even to compensate for earlier losses.
 Like always, better times will come.

 Recommendations for your bankroll management

 One can apply those principles to betting on the whole.
 If you want to become profitable with betting in online sports, you should really follow our methods and not let your emotions take control.
 To help you with this issue, we will provide you with some bankroll management advice.
-In this way, you can get the most out of our betting tip service.
+In this way, you can get the most out of our Transparent Bets service.

-All the bets that will be provided by our team come with a certain amount of units that we suggest to put at stake.
+All the bets that will be provided by our team of experts come with a certain amount of units that we suggest to put at stake.

 This number ranges from 1 to 5 and you should decide how much money you want to assign to 1 unit.
 As a reference, we advise our clients to take about one per cent (1%) of their bankroll per unit.
 For example, a client with a starting bankroll of 5.000 € should put 50 € per unit.
 For this particular client, a pick provided with a stake of 1 unit should be played with 50 € and one of 5 units should be played with 250 € correspondingly.

 In addition, one should always determine for himself what will be the specific value of his unit.
-An accurate bankroll management should ensure that you do not lose all your money because of short term variance.
+An accurate bankroll management should ensure that you do not lose all your money because of short term variance in sports betting.
 In the long run, the number of bets gets larger and the variance will even out due to the law of large numbers.